 - Magnifying glass

 There is no better or easier way of creating a flame than a lighter.
 Every lighter is slightly different in how well it works but at the end of the day, I choose Bic Lighters.
-They are quite affordable and produce a flame almost every time.
-Itdoes not matter what brand you choose, generally, most lighters are equal.
+They are quite affordable, produce a flame almost every time, and they last for a very long time.
+It does not matter what brand you choose, generally, most lighters are equal.
 But I have had the best luck with Bic Lighters.
 They are slightly more expensive but they light almost every time and are more durable.

 Read our detailed guide on choosing a survival lighter.